We Are Lady Parts: Production

 Lady Parts was first ordered as pilot for Channel 4's "Comedy Blaps" strand in mid 2018.
 The 14-minute pilot premiered later the same year.

 Shez Manzoor scored the show.
 The commissioned series contains both original punk songs and cover tracks.
 Nida Manzoor wrote and adapted this music alongside her siblings Shez and Sanya Manzoor and Benni Fregin.
 The actors in the show all play their own instruments, although some had to learn specifically in order to perform on the show.
 Manzoor explained that "the band's music is such an intrinsic part of the show.
 Through the music, we see the characters in their element and singing their truth, capturing them in all their joy and silliness.
 This soundtrack is best enjoyed turned up to eleven, headbanging alone in one's bedroom".

+And album featuring all the songs from both series 1 and 2 of the show were released by Proper Music following the broadcast of the second series in 2024.
+The track list comprises 15 tracks and includes both original songs and covers featured on the show.